jonathanlinat/day-of-defeat-linuxgsm-server-setup/README.md

 Before diving into the server setup, make sure you have:

-- A Virtual Private Server (`VPS`) or a dedicated server at home.
+- A `Virtual Private Server` (aka `VPS`) or a dedicated server at home.
-- Familiarity with basic Linux commands and server administration.
+- Familiarity with basic `Linux` commands and server administration.

 For an introduction to `VPS` and options, see [Google Cloud's VPS Explanation](https://cloud.google.com/learn/what-is-a-virtual-private-server).
 For VPS hosting, [Namecheap](https://www.namecheap.com/hosting/vps/) offers a range of services.